How the Shopify API for Mobile Apps Works (And Why It’s Important)

 Building a custom app means using mobile programming languages or frameworks to create a native mobile app, and using the API to link this app with your Shopify store.

-Popular frameworks and languages for eCommerce apps include:
+Popular frameworks and languages for ecommerce apps include:

 - Swift (for iOS only)